netdata/netdata/streaming/README.md

 <img src="https://cloud.githubusercontent.com/assets/2662304/23627295/e3569adc-02b8-11e7-9d55-4014bf98c1b3.png"/>
 </p>

+### SSL on stream

+The Netdata does not activate the encryptation on the slave by default.
+To enable encrypt connection, firstly is necessary to enable it on the server, see [server documentation](../server) for more details.
+When the server has the encryptation enabled, we can change the destination to send data encrypted.

+`destination = 10.0.0.1:19999:SSL`

+The word SSL appended to the end of the destination says for Netdata that the connection must be encrypted from the slave to master.

 ### An advanced setup

 netdata also supports `proxies` with and without a local database, and data retention can be different between all nodes.